Forest Succession: Reforestation and Natural Regeneration Are Complementary

 In all cases, restoring forest ecosystems requires more than just research and planting.
 An important part of our projects is focused on monitoring the forest to ensure its proper development, to plan one or more further plantings if its growth is not optimal, and to develop our knowledge and science based on the results of our past projects.
 This type of monitoring is absent from the Miyawaki method.

-Chief Writer and Content Manager
+Editor-in-Chief and Content Manager

 Share this article

-contact us!
+contact us

 logo-morfo

-Our MORFO newsletter is sent out once a month.
-You'll find out about our plantations, team news and innovations we love.
+MORFO's newsletter is sent out once a month.
+You'll learn about worldwide and regional reforestation news, our projects, team updates, and innovations we love.